 and was twice the winner of the IFAAMAS influential paper award.
 She is AAAI, ECCAI and ACM fellow and a recipient of the advanced ERC grant.

-My main research interest in Artificial Intelligence and in particular Multi-agent systems is in understanding how we can best create intelligent agents that can interact proficiently with
+My main research interest in Artificial Intelligence and in particular Multi-agent systems.
+I focus on understanding how we can best create intelligent agents that can interact proficiently with people.

 the development of formal models for the agent’s decision-making.
 Thus, my research studies build on methods and algorithms from Machine Learning, Decision Theory and Game Theory,